 - (1) Undertake investigative studies in matters concerning the University Libraries and recommend solutions to the University Senate, the Senior Vice President and Provost, the Dean of Libraries, or the general campus community. - (2) Conduct open hearings on major issues concerning the University Libraries and their activities. - (3) Communicate directly with the campus community on concerns related to support for, policies of, and services provided by the University Libraries. - 2.
-Composition of the Library Council: The Library Council shall consist of thirteen (13) appointed members and four (4) ex officio members.
+Composition of the Library Council: The Library Council shall consist of thirteen (13) appointed members and three (3) ex officio members.
 The appointed members shall be: the Chair, ten (10) faculty members including at least one (1) member of the Library faculty, one (1) graduate student, and one (1) undergraduate student.
-The four (4) ex officio members shall be a representative of the Office of the Senior Vice President and Provost, a representative of the Dean of the Libraries Office, a representative of the Division of Information Technology, and the Chair-Elect of the Senate.
+The three (3) ex officio members shall be a representative of the Office of the Senior Vice President and Provost, a representative of the Dean of the Libraries Office, and the Chair-Elect of the Senate.